Support For Applicants

 Stage 2: Feedback from a 'critical friend': The 'Critical Friends' Directory' can be found on the website.
 You can contact anyone on the directory to request support/feedback.

 Stage 3: All applicants are offered a 30 minute one-to-one consultation appointment where we can give oral feedback on your draft application (please note, we are unable to provide written feedback).
 We have considerable expertise in what makes a successful application so we strongly recommend making use of the opportunity for feedback.
-Please email Eileen to book an appointment.
+Please email Aaron to book an appointment.
 You will be asked to confirm you have had, and acted on, two previous layers of feedback.